 AI Engineering Roles: A Taxonomy for Recruiters

 Not all AI engineers are interchangeable, and the distinctions matter more than most hiring managers realize.
-According to McKinsey's 2025 State of AI report, software engineers and data engineers remain the most in-demand for AI work, but large companies are now twice as likely to hire ML engineers and MLOps specialists compared to two years ago.
+McKinsey’s 2025 State of AI report finds software engineers and data engineers remain the most in-demand for AI work.
+Large companies are now twice as likely to hire ML engineers and MLOps specialists than two years ago.
 Knowing which role you actually need is the first step to hiring the right person.

 Here’s a practical breakdown of five common AI engineering specializations, what each one does, and how to identify qualified professionals.